0xLangat/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	-> you can only use the putchar function (4 times)
 	-> you are not allowed to use any variable of type char

+## 10. Inventing is a combiation of brains and materials.
+The more brains you use, the less material you need
+Write a program that prints all possible different combinations of two digits.

+## 11. The succes combination in business is: Do what you do better...and : do more of what you do...
+Write a program that prints all possible different combinations of three digits

+## 12. Software is eating the World
+Write a program that prints all possible combinations of two two-dogot numbers.